 - Just storing the original development site is not enough.

 When you develop your website on a test server, you may find yourself thinking that’s enough to protect you.
 However, this is not true.
-If you run a blog or forum site, much of the valuable content is uploaded by your users, and therefore won’t exist in any other place than on your site.
+If you run a blog or forum site, much of the valuable content is uploaded by your users in the form of comments and replies, and therefore won’t exist in any other place than on your site.
 Consequently, you will want to make sure to backup your entire site regularly to save this content.

 - Your domain host won’t backup your site for you.